Neural Preconditioned Born Series: A Metric-Matched Framework for Learning-based Preconditioners: From Born Series to Preconditioned Coordinates

 Let $g_\eta$ be the Green kernel for the \emph{continuous} reference operator $\mathcal{L}_\eta$ under the chosen boundary condition on $\Omega$.
 Define the associated continuous Green operator

 so that $\mathcal{G}_\eta = \mathcal{L}_\eta^{-1}$ on the admissible function class.

-\paragraph{Discrete realization.} In the discrete setting, let $L_\eta$ denote the matrix obtained by discretizing $\mathcal{L}_\eta$ (e.g., via finite differences or Fourier pseudospectral methods; see Appendix~\ref{app:fft_ps} for details), and define the discrete Green operator $G_\eta := L_\eta^{-1}$.
+\paragraph{Discrete implementation.} In the discrete setting, let $L_\eta$ denote the matrix obtained by discretizing $\mathcal{L}_\eta$ (e.g., via finite differences or Fourier pseudospectral methods; see Appendix~\ref{app:fft_ps} for details), and define the discrete Green operator $G_\eta := L_\eta^{-1}$.
 For transform-diagonalizable references (periodic FFT or Dirichlet/Neumann DST/DCT), $G_\eta$ can be applied in $\mathcal{O}(N\log N)$ operations (Appendix~\ref{app:fft_verify_all}).
-For translation-invariant references (free space or periodic box), $g_\eta(x,y)=g_\eta(x-y)$ and \eqref{eq:G_conv} reduces to a convolution.

 \paragraph{Operator splitting and Lippmann--Schwinger form.} With $\mathcal{V}_\eta := \mathcal{L}_\eta - \mathcal{L}$, the heterogeneous Helmholtz operator splits as

 For the coefficient-only Helmholtz split, $\mathcal{V}_\eta$ reduces to multiplication by $k(x)^2-k_0^2-i\eta$.